cherubimro/openfoam-spaceTimeWindow/README.md

 - Prescribing u\* exactly on the boundary makes the subdomain pressure equation identical to the full-domain one
 - Face values use OpenFOAM's exact distance-weighted interpolation formula — no interpolation error
 - Wu et al. (2020) demonstrated machine-precision accuracy in DNS, where the very high resolution minimizes the discretization stencil mismatch at boundary cells (Jasak 1996; Ferziger & Peric 2020), and spectral/direct (non-iterative) pressure solvers yield exact solutions
-- On practical LES/RANS meshes with iterative solvers (e.g. GAMG), the coarser grid amplifies this mismatch, though it remains negligible compared to the inherent modelling error of turbulence closures. `-preciseBC` remains the most accurate option (~20% lower pressure errors than standard coupled pressure, see Accuracy Comparison below)
+- On practical LES/RANS meshes with iterative solvers (e.g. GAMG), the coarser grid amplifies this mismatch, though it remains negligible compared to the inherent modelling error of turbulence closures. `-preciseBC` remains the most accurate option (~20% lower pressure errors than standard coupled pressure, see Accuracy Comparison below), but it requires patched solver

+**Notice:**
+- Please see the CFD Validation Philosophy section

 **Requirements:**
 - Extraction must use `pimpleFoamPrecise` (registers HbyA in objectRegistry)